Nabboru/ModelSketch/README.md

 ## How to use
 Add the handwritten uml diagrams to uml/images.
-From the folder uml, run:
+From the folder uml, run on the terminal:
 ```
 python3 main.py
 ```

 ## License
-A short snippet describing the license (MIT, Apache etc)

 MIT © [Leticia Piucco Marques]()